 This is a question that pops up all the time and everyone has a different opinion on the subject.
-The tips below are my views on using Pinterest and what I’ve found has worked over the years of using the platform.
+The tips below are my views on using Pinterest and what I’ve found has worked over the years using the platform.
 If things change, I’ll add the information to this post.

 The Secret to Increasing Traffic on Pinterest

 To increase your traffic on Pinterest the most important thing you need to do is be consistent nothing else!

-Showing up daily and pinning your own content, sharing others and following people will result in traffic growth and that is the main thing you need to do.
+Showing up daily and pinning your content will result in traffic growth and that is the main thing you need to do.

 How Many Times a Day Do I Need to Pin?

 There really isn’t any need to pin hundreds of times a day.
 I’m afraid there’s no magic number.

-I’ve bought courses and read so many blog posts with differing views on what you’re supposed to do that my head was spinning with all the conflicting advice.
+I’ve bought courses and read so many blog posts with differing views on what you’re supposed to do, in the end, my head was spinning with all the conflicting advice.

 Studies on various Pinterest accounts have shown that results differ, whether pinning only a couple of times per day to pinning hundreds of times (which is not the thing to do now).

 Pinning too much can have a negative effect and will cause burnout, you’ll lose motivation when it becomes a chore.
 Nobody wants to spend their entire day on Pinterest, I certainly don’t and you’ll probably get your account banned.

-I suggest pinning around least five times a day, up to a maximum of 20 times.
-I personally don’t think there’s any need for much more.
-I only post five times a day now!
+I suggest pinning at least one to a maximum of five times a day.
+I don’t think there’s any need for much more.
+I only post a couple of times a day now!
 Gone are the days of posting hundreds of times, it’s just spammy.

 The most traffic growth I have ever received with Pinterest was by simply pinning daily; consistency is key.
 Erratic pinning seems to have a negative effect.

-When I got lazy and started missing days then my growth and monthly unique views started to decline.
+When I got lazy and started missing days, my growth and monthly unique views started to decline.

 If You Can’t Pin Everyday Then Schedule Them

-If you’re someone who just can’t find the time to pin or really don’t want to be bothered then you need Tailwind to help.
+If you’re someone who just can’t find the time to pin oy don’t want to be bothered then you need Tailwind to help.